kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Municipal and District Courts

 Municipal and district courts are the primary judicial bodies that issue arrest warrants in Kansas.
-Municipal courts issue warrants in connection to violations of city ordinances, while district courts issue warrants related to other criminal and civil offenses.
+Municipal courts issue warrants for violations of city ordinances, while district courts issue warrants for other criminal and civil offenses.

-Members of the public can contact the appropriate court clerk to ask about issued warrants.
+Members of the public may contact the appropriate court clerk to ask about issued warrants.
 A name or case number is often required.
-A person can also use other court search resources, such as courthouse terminals and online databases, to look up warrants.
+A person may also use other court search resources, such as courthouse terminals and online databases, to look up warrants.

 The Kansas Bureau of Investigation (KBI)